 Landing pages are essential for a bunch of different reasons — from boosting your conversions to giving you a better insight into your target audience.
 Let’s explore these a little bit.

-1. They’re the best tool for converting visitors
+1. Landing pages are the best tool for converting visitors into leads

-2. Landing pages uncover crucial data about your visitors
+2. Landing pages help you learn more about your visitors

 3. They help you run your marketing campaigns faster